samueldobbie/markup/README.md

 1. Run the web app and API: `pnpm dev` and `pnpm dev:api`
 1. Open Markup in your web browser at `http://localhost:3000`

 To use AI suggestions, open a workspace, click **Settings**, and add an OpenAI-compatible base URL.
 Model name and API key are optional.
-Highlighting text in the annotate view will then suggest an entity and attributes.
+Highlighting text in the annotate view will suggest an entity and attributes.
+The **Suggested** tab asks the same model for document-level annotations you can accept or dismiss.

 # Custom AI endpoints